What is a personal statement?

 “Being passionate about your field of study it not just a major advantage in applying – it is absolutely necessary in both succeeding in it and thriving here afterwards.”

-How your personal statement will be used
+How the personal statement is used

 We don't give personal statments a grade during the application process, but it is helpful for us to be able to read about your subject interests, how you have been exploring relevant areas and what you have got out of this exploration.
 This explanation helps us to understand your application beyond the brief factual details (your school, exams taken, dates etc.) given in the rest of your application.